nebulis33/linda-blog/_posts/2015-02-02-foot-in-mouth-moment.md

 date:   2015-02-02 12:00:00 -0700
 tags: embarassment funny-story stupid-faux-pas
 category: Archived
-summary: 'Putting your foot in your mouth is never good, but it's worse when following a previous faux pas.'
+summary: Putting your foot in your mouth is never good, but it's worse when following a previous faux pas.
-tagline: 'what not to do.
-Ever.'
+tagline: what not to do.
+Ever.
 ---

 As I stood in Pete's waiting for my tea order, I noticed how few people were there that morning.
 In fact, I was first (and only) in line.
 Then a man walked in with a baby in the stroller and ordered a drink.
 Moments later, the barista made eye contact with me and assured me *my* drink would be ready in just a minute.